 The candidates for TWI Trainers were selected from three production plants.
 After completing their certification, they received training materials that enable them to independently conduct practical TWI workshops.
 This will allow for the gradual rollout of the TWI program across all areas of our three production plants.

-Sustaining the Implementation of the Training Within Industry Program
+Sustaining the Implementation of the TWI in Food Industry

 The Training Within Industry program, especially the TWI Job Instruction method, primarily focuses on creating clear work standards (Standardized Work Instructions) and then using them for job instruction.
 Instructions in the TWI program are not solely aimed at describing the work (what you do).
 The main emphasis is placed on guidelines (how you should do it) and, most importantly, on the reasons that help employees understand why a particular guideline should be followed in a specific way (why you should do it this way).
 The key aspect of the Training Within Industry program is developing the ability of experienced employees to methodically transfer the knowledge documented in the standards.